 Seeing their sleek shape and the way they gracefully yet powerfully cruise over the reefs looking for their next meal really fills a diver with awe.

 But should it fill you with alarm?
-We have several sharks in and near Cozumel, and the nurse shark is perhaps the least threatening of the bunch.
+We have several sharks in and near Cozumel, and the nurse sharks are perhaps the least threatening of the bunch.

 Is it Safe to Dive with Nurse Sharks?